CovertLab/wcEcoli/environment/README.md

     0> python environment/boot.py outer

 This has started the environmental process and is waiting for simulations initialize and register.
 Let's do that now.
+In a new tab:

     1> python environment/boot.py inner --id 1